 Steve Bockman is an independent software developer who began his career in 1977 in a utility position, installing software packages for a manufacturer of business computers.
 Since then he has worked in the fields of speech recognition, terrain analysis, computer graphics, desktop publishing, industrial automation and web applications.

 Steve’s first exposure to anything Agile occurred in 2000, but his involvement began in earnest in 2005 while participating in the development of a client/server application where changing requirements were part of the ground rules.
 He has been happily exploring Agile techniques ever since.

-Justin Sampson has worked for several Silicon Valley software startups, as everything from a Java and C++ developer to an architect, a ScrumMaster, and a director of engineering.
+Justin Sampson has worked for several Silicon Valley software startups and larger companies, as everything from a Java and C++ developer to an architect, a ScrumMaster, and a director of engineering.
 Through these experiences he has been involved in the whole range of Web application programming, from the database to the human interface and system integration, and has seen a fair variety of team effectiveness and team dysfunction.
-Justin now works as a software engineer at Google.
+Justin now works as a software architect at Guidewire.

 William Pietri, the son of a systems analyst and an entrepreneur, started earning his lunch money with a computer at the age of thirteen.
 In the years since, he has worked in practically every facet of the technical world, from technical support to systems administration to software engineering to user-interface design.